COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Incidence and Mortality

-Breast cancer is the most common noncutaneous cancer in U.S. women, with an estimated 49,290 cases of female breast ductal carcinoma in situ and 281,550 cases of invasive disease in 2021.
+Breast cancer is the most common noncutaneous cancer in U.S. women, with an estimated 51,400 cases of female breast ductal carcinoma in situ and 287,850 cases of invasive disease in 2022.
 Thus, fewer than one of six women diagnosed with breast cancer die of the disease.
-By comparison, it is estimated that about 62,470 American women will die of lung cancer in 2021.
-Men account for 1% of breast cancer cases and breast cancer deaths (refer to the Special Populations section in the PDQ summary on Breast Cancer Screening for more information).
+By comparison, it is estimated that about 61,360 American women will die of lung cancer in 2022.
+Men account for 1% of breast cancer cases and breast cancer deaths.
+For more information, see the Special Populations section in Breast Cancer Screening.

 Widespread adoption of screening increases breast cancer incidence in a given population and changes the characteristics of cancers detected, with increased incidence of lower-risk cancers, premalignant lesions, and ductal carcinoma in situ (DCIS).
-(Refer to the Ductal carcinoma in situ [DCIS] section in the Pathologic Evaluation of Breast Tissue section in the PDQ summary on Breast Cancer Screening for more information.)
+For more information, see the Ductal carcinoma in situ (DCIS) section in Breast Cancer Screening.
 Population studies from the United States and the United Kingdom demonstrate an increase in DCIS and invasive breast cancer incidence since the 1970s, attributable to the widespread adoption of both postmenopausal hormone therapy and screening mammography.
 In the last decade, women have refrained from using postmenopausal hormones, and breast cancer incidence has declined, but not to the levels seen before the widespread use of screening mammography.

 Anatomy of the female breast.
 The nipple and areola are shown on the outside of the breast.
 The lymph nodes, lobes, lobules, ducts, and other parts of the inside of the breast are also shown.